SkillsUnion/tamkeen-cloud/0-welcome-to-cloud/4-linkedin-education-badge.md

 ## Introduction

-Cloud Engineering Bootcamp students can add Skills Union to the Education sections of their LinkedIn profiles.
+Cloud Engineering Program students can add Skills Union to the Education sections of their LinkedIn profiles.
 Follow these instructions.

 ## 1. Go to your LinkedIn profile page and click "**Add profile section**"